jpverkamp/blog/content/programming/2023/stacklang/05-compiling-to-c.md

 ## The goal

-So previously, I {{<crosslink text="wrote an interpreter" title="StackLang Part IV: An Interpreter">}} that can run StackLang programs.
+So previously, I [[StackLang Part IV: An Interpreter|wrote an interpreter]]() that can run StackLang programs.
 It works well enough and is great for hacking on features, but on the other hand:

 * It's pretty slow.
 Generating a 1024x768x8 Mandelbrot image takes ~2m15s even in release mode with the VM vs 2s in the initial compiler.
 No, that's not a typo.
 * It redoes the lex + parse + run on each run, versus building a binary that just runs